MohanadNasar/Vision-Based-Desktop-Automation/README.md

 - Tested on 1920x1080, might work on other resolutions
 - You need a Notepad shortcut on your desktop
 - The icon template needs to be captured manually (for now)

-## License

-Just a personal project, use it however you want.

 ## Contact